 Another major change from the web novel was the rearrangement of secondary character introductions.
 Episode 2 introduced Lady Elizabeth and Lady Nicole quicker than the web novel, which also meant that the subplot about Aira upsetting the fiancées of the Academy men was introduced earlier.

-Unfortunately, while the anime introduced these side characters earlier they were not developed well.
+Unfortunately, while the anime introduced these side characters earlier they were not developed well during those introductions.
 They serve their purpose of moving certain plot points forward but anime audiences don’t get access to their inner thoughts like in the books.
+But at least Elizabeth played a central role in the mini-story arc in Episodes 7 through 9.

-By Episode 6, the anime had adapted all the way up to the tea party with Elizabeth Ashley in web novel Chapter 28, which corresponds to to the middle of light novel Volume 2.
+Yet the first book was given only four episodes.
+By Episode 6, the anime had adapted all the way up to the tea party with Elizabeth Ashley in web novel Chapter 28, which corresponds to the middle of light novel Volume 2.
+Episode 9: Saint was named after the final chapter in Volume 2, so the second book had five episodes.

-All in all, it’s predicted that the finale, The Saint’s Magic Power is Omnipotent Episode 12, will finding a stopping point corresponding to the ending of light novel Volume 3 (or web novel Chapter 55).
+All in all, it’s predicted that the finale, The Saint’s Magic Power is Omnipotent Episode 12, will finding a stopping point corresponding to the ending of light novel Volume 4.

-The good news is that there is plenty of source material for making The Saint’s Magic Power is Omnipotent Season 2.
-Better yet, English-only light novel readers will be able to read ahead of the anime when the English Volume 4 comes out on October 19, 2021.
+The good news is that there will be enough source material for making The Saint’s Magic Power is Omnipotent Season 2 when Volume 8 releases (likely in late 2021).
+Better yet, English-only light novel readers will be able to read ahead of the anime when the English Volume 5 comes out in early 2022.

 The bad news is that manga Volume 5 is behind the anime.
 Volume 5 corresponded to the story of the subjugation expedition to the Western Forest (web novel Chapter 33).